 AI-powered content and SEO (with human oversight)

-- Concept development and faster Faster ideation and briefing with search intent insights .
+- Faster ideation and briefing based on search intent.

-- Optimization on-page and topic clustering (no keyword stuffing).
+- On-page optimization and topic clustering (without keyword stuffing).

-- Editorial QA: consistency of tone, detection of duplication, fact-checking.
+- Editorial review: consistency of tone, detection of duplicates, and fact-checking.

 Impact: Faster production without compromising quality or authority.

-CRM, web analytics, ad platforms, e-commerce.
-Without a single source of truth, there can be no useful AI. - Governance and security.
+CRM, web analytics, ad platforms, and e-commerce.
+Without a single source of truth, AI doesn't deliver value.

-Clear agreements on what you will measure: CPA, ROAS, LTV, conversion rate, time to MQL, and lead quality.
+Agree on what to measure: CPA, ROAS, LTV, conversion rate, time to MQL, or lead quality.

-- Do not validate the data (otherwise the models will "learn" garbage).
+Do not validate the data (the models “learn” from errors).

-- Disconnect between sales and marketing (marketing predicts, sales confirms).
+Disconnect between marketing and sales: marketing predicts, sales confirms.

 Conclusion

-AI in digital marketing works when applied to specific scenarios, using high-quality data, editorial oversight, and clear KPIs.
+AI in digital marketing works when applied to specific use cases, using high-quality data, editorial oversight, and metrics aligned with business objectives.
 The goal is not to produce more for the sake of it, but to improve efficiency and return on investment through better-informed decisions and automated processes.

 Frequently Asked Questions